 At Sunday's 4th Annual Ciné Fashion Film Awards in Los Angeles, Karan responded to the sexual assault allegations against Harvey Weinstein, blaming women and their fashion that “asks for trouble.”
 Despite issuing an official statement the next day claiming her "statements were taken out of context," backlash against her and her namesake brand unsurprisingly ensued: As initially reported by WWD, the stocks of G-III Apparel Group, the parent company that owns Donna Karan and DKNY, have declined by 4.11 percent, closing at $26.61.
 G-III Apparel Group, which also owns Ivanka Trump’s eponymous clothing and accessories empire, acquired Donna Karan International from LVMH in December 2016 for $650 million.

 Simultaneously, a boycott appeared on petition site Care2, calling for Nordstrom to remove all Donna Karan products from its stores.
-(This isn't the first time this has happened to G-III Apparel Group brand, of course).
 At the time of publishing, it's raked up 8,175 of 9,000 requested signatures.

 Julie Mastrine, a spokesperson for Care2, told WWD that the site has yet to present the petition to Nordstrom, as its plans on keeping the page up longer to acquire more signatures.
 Despite not being aware that Karan stepped down from her company several years ago, Mastrine insists that Nordstrom still sells Karan’s perfume Cashmere Mist, and that the context of the petition focuses more on the fact that Nordstrom is still “associated” with Karan, who made the inflammatory remarks.